markosski/stubmaker/README.md

 Stub will be generated under the same package as your interface.
 Depending on whether interface methods have parameters or not, `when_` methods will be generated on the stub to allow defining responses for given arguments.
+In above example `when_` methods are only generated for `get(...)` because this is the only method that returns a value.
+Generated stub will also log with slf4j any method calls including arguments.

 Set stub interactions